davidthings/mocad/tutorial/tutorial.md

 ### Step 2

-To build structures we place graphics, then offset that newly created graphics and make more.
+To build structures, we place graphics, then offset those graphics and make more.

 Here we create a ```Ball```, then move it off a little (half the stick height) to make room for the next thing - in this case, a ```Stick```